danielabar/css-animate-tuts/README.md

 Move parts "in place" with rotation from left to right, while background image moves across, to give illusion of front image "walking".

+To animate the fence (background), notice the image is wider than the container, so it can loop around.